Stroke Recovery Association NSW

 At this time the Clubs throughout the State numbered 15 and after Patricia’s visit this expanded to 35.

-In 1986 the office of the Association moved to nurse’s quarters, which was part of the old Lewisham Hospital, and owned by St Vincent De Paul in Petersham.
-In 2007 the Association moved to Putney to the grounds of Royal Rehabilitation Centre Sydney where we have remained and now have a lovely suite of offices in the Hodson building.
-Royal Rehab has been a wonderful supporter of the Association.
-This partnership began through Dr. Brian Zeman and Lyn Glanfield.
+In 1986, the office of the Association moved to nurse’s quarters, which was part of the old Lewisham Hospital, and owned by St Vincent De Paul in Petersham.
+In 2007, the Association moved to Putney to the grounds of Royal Rehab Centre Sydney, where we have remained and now have a lovely suite of offices in the Hodson building.
+Royal Rehab has been a wonderful supporter of the Association throughout the years.
+This partnership began through Dr. Brian Zeman and Linda Glanfield.
 While neither remain on staff at Royal Rehab, they both remain involved in the Association and its work in a voluntary capacity.

-The next step in the development of the Association occurred when a Strategic Planning meeting was held in the late eighties.
+The next step in the development of the Association occurred when a Strategic Planning meeting was held in the late 1980’s.
 This was facilitated by Max Farley of South Sydney Rotary Club and led to the amalgamation of the various Stroke Clubs and Straight Talk Clubs under one umbrella.
-As a result of this planning meeting, the Association became incorporated in 1987, and the name was changed to reflect the amalgamation of all the different Clubs to the Stroke Recovery Association.
+As a result of this planning meeting, the Association became incorporated in 1987, and the name was changed to reflect the amalgamation of all the different Clubs to the Stroke Recovery Association NSW.

 The process of incorporation was a long and laborious one that resulted in the Bankstown Stroke Recovery Club and the St George Stroke Recovery Club choosing to remain separate from the larger body.
 There were three drafts of the constitution before it was adopted.
 Joy Pearson, her daughter and son-in-law were instrumental in creating a document on which members could agree.